carlomilanesi/rs-measures/docs/Tutorial.md

 It defines a *property*.
 A (physical or geometrical) property is something you want to measure, and, for such a purpose, it needs one or more units of measurement.

-Its purpose is to avoid unit conversions which do not make sense.
+Its main purpose is to avoid unit conversions which do not make sense.
-For example, `Mile`, `Inch`, `NanoMetre` and `KiloMetre` are all units of the property `Length` and so it will be allowed to convert between to of them.
-Instead, `MetrePerSquareSecond` is a unit of property `Acceleration` and so it will be forbidden to convert from `Mile` or `MetrePerSquareSecond` or conversely.
+For example, `Mile`, `Inch`, `NanoMetre` and `KiloMetre` are all units of the property `Length` and so it will be allowed to convert between two of them.
+Instead, `MetrePerSquareSecond` is a unit of the property `Acceleration`, and so it will be forbidden to convert from `Mile` or `MetrePerSquareSecond` or conversely.

 For some properties, it makes sense to have a 2D measure or 3D measure, and for others it does make no sense.
-For example, length, velocity, force, torque, electric field strength, magnetic field strength can are *vector properties*.
-Instead mass, temperature, time, electric charge are *scalar properties*.
+For example, length, velocity, force, torque, electric field strength, and magnetic field strength are *vector properties*.
+Instead mass, temperature, time, and electric charge are *scalar properties*.

 It is useful to forbid creating vectors for scalar properties.
-To such purpose, the statement `impl VectorProperty for Acceleration {}` just marks the property `Acceleration` as a vector property.
+To such a purpose, the statement `impl VectorProperty for Acceleration {}` just marks the property `Acceleration` as a vector property.
 Later, any attempt to create a 2D or 3D measure with a unit of this property will be allowed.
 For example, this is allowed: `Measure3d<MetrePerSquareSecond>`.

-Instead, the declaration of time should simply be, without any `impl` statement:
+Instead, the declaration of time should simply be this, without any `impl` statement:
 ```rust
 pub struct Time;
 ```